JAMB 2025 UTME/DE Registration Form Instructions and Guidelines

 STEPS FOR PAYMENT

-2. The e-PIN is then delivered to the candidate’s unique telephone number (Links of participating financial institutions and other interested outlets such as NIPOST, Banks, MMOs, MFBs are available on the Board’s website).
+2. The e-PIN is then delivered to the candidate’s unique telephone number (Links to participating financial institutions and other interested outlets such as NIPOST, Banks, MMOs, and MFBs are available on the Board’s website).

-Procedure for Registration at the Nine Foreign Centres
+Procedure for 2025 JAMB Registration at the Nine Foreign Centres

 (a) Registration fee for candidates from the nine foreign countries is Thirty United States Dollars ($30) in each of the 9 (nine) countries local currencies